jsoma/tabletop/README.md

 `wanted` is an array of sheets you'd like to pull.
 If you have 20 sheets in a public spreadsheet you might as well only pull what you need to access.
 See the example in simple/multiple.html.
 Defaults to all.

+`endpoint` is the protocol and domain you'd like to query for your spreadsheet.
+Defaults to `https://spreadsheets.google.com`.

 `wait` prevents tabletop from pulling the Google spreadsheet until you're ready.
 Used in the backbone.js example.

 `query` sends a [structured query](https://developers.google.com/google-apps/spreadsheets/#sending_a_structured_query_for_rows) along with the spreadsheet request, so you can ask for rows with `age > 55` and the like.
 Right now it's passed with *every request*, though, so if you're using multiple tables you'll end up in Problem City.
 It should work great with `simpleSheet` situations, though.